PaperButt/Website/README.md

 # Website
-Just a lil' meme

-Hey I'm just a lil' meme tryinna startoff here
+Only commit if you've completed a goal of fixed a wave of issues